MAMware/court-jurdroids/README.md

 ## Overview

-This repository contains the documentation and code for an AI tool that uses Large Language Models (LLMs) to create varied and nuanced juror profiles.
+This repository contains the documentation and code for an AI tool that uses Large Language Models (LLMs) to create varied juror profiles.
 These generated profiles are intended **strictly for simulation, testing, and research purposes** related to decentralized justice systems.

 Conceptually, this tool functions as an **agentic AI system**.
-It takes high-level instructions and uses LLM capabilities (potentially including planning, reasoning, and using specific knowledge sources) to generate complex, structured outputs in the form of juror profiles.
+It takes high-level instructions and uses LLM capabilities to generate complex, structured outputs in the form of juror profiles.
 For a deeper dive into Agentic AI concepts, see the video linked in the [Further Reading](#further-reading--conceptual-background) section.

-The primary goals of this project and runbook are to:
+The primary goals of this project are:

 1. Provide a framework for **generating synthetic juror data** reflecting potential real-world diversity and specific simulated characteristics.
 2. Offer clear instructions for **setting up a development environment** to work on the generation logic.